blackboard/anthologydevdocs/docs/REST APIs/Learn/learn-intro.md

 # Welcome to Learn REST APIs!

 Blackboard Learn has a long history of integration development support.
-Over the years since the Learn LMS (Learning Management System) was released in 1997, Blackboard has continued to enhance its integration capabilities, starting with Java &trade; Building Blocks, SOAP Web Services, Learning Tools Interoperability (LTI), and more recently, since 2016, RESTful APIs.
+Over the years since the Learn LMS (Learning Management System) was released in 1997, Blackboard has continued to enhance its integration capabilities, starting with Java&trade; Building Blocks, SOAP Web Services, Learning Tools Interoperability (LTI), and more recently, since 2016, RESTful APIs.

 Blackboard Learn integrations are similar to plugins or add-ons in other software platforms, and are designed to extend the core functionality of the Blackboard Learn platform to meet the specific needs of individual institutions.